pschmitt/kubernetes-ssh-backdoor/README.md

 The CronJob will:
 1. Generate a new service account token with the configured duration
-2. Update the kubeconfig file on the bastion host via SCP
+2. Update both kubeconfig files on the bastion host via SCP (public and local versions)
-3. Update the kubeconfig Secret in the cluster
+3. Update the kubeconfig Secret in the cluster (with both `kubeconfig` and `kubeconfig-local` keys)
 4. Preserve the kubectl wrapper script

 This ensures continuous access without manual intervention, while maintaining shorter-lived tokens for better security.